 - Ask them how many transactions they’ve managed in the last year and in their career.
 A Realtor can successfully navigate the thousands of issues that arise in a transaction when they’ve had thousands of hours of experience doing so.

 - See how their results compare to other sales in the same neighborhood.
 Were they able to get their seller’s the highest price per sq foot in the community?
 What were they able to negotiate on behalf of their buyers that other Realtors couldn’t?

-- How do their listings look when brought to market?
-You need only look at the sale prices in your own neighborhood to see that homes sell for a variety of prices and this is for a variety of reasons – most of the time it’s related to the buyer’s impression of the property, both on line and in person.
+- How do their listings look on market?
+You need only look at the sale prices in your own neighborhood to see that homes sell for a variety of prices and this is for a variety of reasons – most of the time it’s related to the buyer’s impression of the property, both online and in person.